 Can we have a religious ceremony?

-Yes, as an ordained Chaplain and licenced Officiant I can perform any kind of marriage ceremony you would like.
+Yes, as an ordained Chaplain and licenced Officiant I can perform any kind of marriage ceremony you like.

 We don’t want God mentioned at all in our ceremony, can we do that?